MSc Project Marking Guidelines

 Note that the 'completion' criterion, B, covers achievement of the original objectives, achievement of modified objectives or providing convincing evidence that the objectives are unachievable.
 The 'outstanding merit' criterion, K, includes originality and the excellence of engineering.

-Many dissertations will not fit nearly into any category, e.g. strong on additional criteria, but weak on a basic one.
-In this case, you are asked to trade one criterion off against another as best you can, bearing in mind that failure on a basic criterion is a serious fault.
+Many dissertations will not fit neatly into any category, e.g. strong on additional criteria, but weak on a basic one.
+In this case, examiners are asked to trade one criterion off against another as best they can, bearing in mind that failure on a basic criterion is a serious fault.

-If you are aware of any mitigating factors which should be taken into account, please do not compensate for them in your assessment but mention them in the appropriate section in your report and indicate the degree of compensation you feel would be appropriate.
-If you feel that the dissertation does not do justice to the work carried our by the candidate, please make this clear in your report together with an explanation.
-In any case please give reasons for your overall grading.
+When examiners are aware of any mitigating factors which should be taken into account, these should not be compensated for in the assessment but should be mentioned in the appropriate section of the report with an indication of the degree of compensation felt to be appropriate.
+Similarly if an examiners feels that the dissertation does not do justice to the work carried out by the candidate, this should be made clear in the report together with an explanation.
+In all cases reasons for the overall grading must be given.

-In the General Comments section, include a little contextual information as to what the thesis is about, in no more than one sentence or two.
+In the General Comments section, examiners should include a little contextual information as to what the thesis is about, in no more than one sentence or two.
 Supervisors should also note the extent to which the candidate was self-directed or required close supervision.
-Highlight original contributions by the candidate or novelty in the project.
-If the project involved extending existing code, try to estimate how much work was put into the researching the pre-existing background.
+Original contributions by the candidate or novelty in the project should also be highlighted.
+If the project involved extending existing code, the examiner should try to estimate how much work was put into researching the pre-existing background.

-It is very important that the comments that you write on the mark sheet are sufficiently informative to justify the mark that you have awarded the dissertation.
+It is very important that the comments that are written on the mark sheet are sufficiently informative to justify the mark awarded the dissertation.

-You are invited to nominate the dissertation for a prize if you think this is appropriate.
-Making such a nomination here will allow External Examiners to adjudicate between competing projects.
+Examiners are invited to nominate a dissertation for a prize if they think this is appropriate.
+Making such a nomination on the project marking form will allow External Examiners to adjudicate between competing projects.

 Home : Teaching : Courses : Diss